Ingredients

 Several years ago at the Summer Fancy Food Show in NYC I came across a new treatment for maple syrup.
 Producers were getting experimental and aging the maple syrup in bourbon or whiskey casks.
 The ingredient is still just maple syrup and is non-alcoholic but the heady aromas in the wood of the casks becomes infused within the maple syrup.
 These are incredible flavor experiences that we heartily recommend.

 Runamok Maple of northern Vermont not only offers both bourbon and whiskey barrel aged maple syrups but also a smoked version, which is absolutely incredible in savory recipes and cocktails.
 Again, the ingredients are just pure maple syrup.
-They even have a rum barrel aged version, and since rum is off limits for FODMAPers, we are intrigued since there is no rum proper in the syrup.
+They even have a rum barrel-aged version, and since rum is off limits for FODMAPers, we are intrigued since there is no rum proper in the syrup.
 We haven’t tried this one yet but are looking forward to checking it out.
-Bissell Maple Farms has their own version as well, in really decorative bottles (see below) that make a fantastic host gift.
+Pure maple syrup, as seen below, can make a fantastic host gift.

 Bissell Bourbon Maple Syrup